 5. Be adequate in your words:

-If necessary to take spoken english class or appoint a private teacher.
-The bottom-line is to give full effect to your answers without leaving loose ends.
-Most of the questions are going to be creativity based.
+If necessary to take a spoken English class or appoint a private teacher.
+The bottom line is to give full effect to your answers without leaving loose ends.
+Most of the questions are going to be created based.

 6. Put more time in filling your application:

-Most of the questions asked first will be in reference to your resume or application.
+Most of the questions asked first will be about your resume or application.
 You need to fill out the applications very carefully.
-There is no scope for mistake.
+There is no scope for the mistake.
 Do not write drawn out sentences that will confuse the interviewers.

 They look for the important key points in applications.
 They cannot spend more than 15-20 minutes on a single candidate at an interview when there are so many others.
 The only way you can get their attention is by submitting an impressive application/resume.